(This post contains affiliate links. Read my full disclosure.)

 Email marketing continues to rule when it comes to a high return on investment compared to other marketing avenues.
 Email marketing – despite email feeling obsolete to most – is still the most effective marketing channel around.
 The emails that a company sends has all the potential of driving customer engagement and traffic, retention and loyalty.

-From an ROI perspective, to be precise, it was reported sometime ago from Marketing Land that you can expect:
+From an ROI perspective, to be precise, it was reported sometime ago from Marketing Land that:

 1.)
 Email marketers make $40 in sales for each $1 spent sending emails.